kiranbaby14/Travel-Guide-3D/README.md

 # TravelGuide3D 🌍

-TravelGuide3D reimagines travel route planning by combining beautiful 3D visualization with practical navigation, making every journey planning as exciting as the destination itself.
-The platform features immersive voice-based narration that brings locations to life, with historical sites and landmarks highlighted in dynamic 3D polygons alongside captivating imagery and comprehensive summaries.
+TravelGuide3D revolutionizes travel planning with stunning 3D visualizations, immersive voice narration, and dynamic 3D polygons highlighting landmarks.
+It features automated camera movements that smoothly guide users from start to destination, offering cinematic transitions and breathtaking views.
+Journey planning has never been this exciting!

 ## 🎥 Demo Video